 In my garden These are floaty, blowsy Geraniums from my garden bringing with them a welcome splash of vibrant colour even on the rainiest of days, a delicate fragrance that lingers in pockets of the garden depending on what direction the wind is blowing in.
-So delicate, yet robust enough to stay outside, with lingering, repeating flowers that keep going throughout the early summer months for us.
-They have nearly finished their initial flush now but I can still enjoy their aroma indoors with my essential oils
+So delicate, yet robust enough to stay outside, with repeating flowers that keep going throughout the early summer months for us.
+They have nearly finished their initial flush now but I can still enjoy their aroma indoors with my essential oils.

 Geranium as an essential oil

-My garden flowers cousin Geranium varies, used for essential oil extraction are botanically known as Pelargonium graveolens or odoratissimum.
+My garden flowers cousin Geranium varieties, used for essential oil extraction are botanically known as Pelargonium graveolens or odoratissimum.
 Both it's flowers and leaves are used during a distillation process to extract the oil.
-In aromatherapy terms it's floral fragrance is a mid tone so blends well with a wide range of other complementary oils that I can mix into a balm, cream, spritz or pop in an inhaler for you.
+In aromatherapy terms it's floral fragrance is a mid tone, so blends well with a wide range of other complementary oils that I can mix into a balm, cream, spritz or pop in an inhaler for you.
 It works really well with Bergamot and Lavender.
 So it's a very versatile and useful oil to have on hand.